HAPPENING THIS WEEK

 • Interactive Workshop for Parents of Grade 9-12 Students: Feb.
 12, 6.30 p.m.; Seaquam Secondary, 11584 Lyon Rd., North Delta; This interactive workshop is designed to help parents/guardians become more effective career development allies for their children.
 Presenter Brent Calvert will introduce them to the concepts of coaching and give them valuable practical tools and skills.
 Brent is passionate about helping students find their place in the modern world of work and gain empowering technology, business and design skills.
 He is the president of the Capilano Faculty Association at Capilano University, manages the innovative interactive design program, delivers the impactful community-based Parents as Career Coaches workshop series, and consults in education technology investments for the Gerson Lehrman Group out of New York, N.Y.
 Seating is limited, so register early by emailing Kelly at firstname.lastname@example.org.
 For more information on career programs, visit deltalearns.ca/careers.

 • Valentine Lunch with Elvis: Feb.
 15, 12:30 p.m.; Kennedy Seniors’ Recreation Centre; Join Kennedy Seniors’ Recreation Centre with your valentine or come and meet one.
 Entertainment for this event will be by Johnny Elvis, a 19-year-old tribute artist.
-Tickets cost $15 for members, $18 for guests.
-To register, call 604-594-2717.
+Tickets cost $15 for members, $18 for guests, and go on sale on Mon, Jan.
+6. To register, call 604-594-2717.

 • My Jokes Are Up Here: Feb.
 15, 7:30 p.m. to 9:30 p.m.; North Delta Centre for the Arts, 11425 84th Ave.; Yes, their jokes are up there — up there in quality, intelligence and variety!
 My Jokes Are Up Here features three of Canada’s top comics: Jen Grant, Christina Walkinshaw and Erica Sigurdson.
 Get your tickets early for a great night of comedy!
 Tickets available by calling call 604-952-3000 or 604-952-9260, or visiting deltareg.ca (barcode 443076).
 Doors open at 6:30 p.m.
 This is a 19+ event.